|

 authenticated as coming from a legitimate server that is

+authorized to send mail for a particular domain.
+If and only if it is configured correctly.
 An interesting quesiton which I can't answer because DirectBuy

 doesn't have SenderID configured correctly is if Exchange would pass